 Are you a brand-new student pilot?
 Congratulations!
-As you count down to the first day of class, you’re probably wondering, “how do I prepare for pilot training?” and “what supplies are needed for flight school?”
+As you count down to the first day of class, you’re probably wondering, “how do I prepare for pilot training?” and “what supplies does every future pilot need for flight school?”

-Your instructor should provide a list of flight school materials to buy, but we know you are eager to prepare, so today we’re giving you a head start with our own round up of student pilot must-haves.
+Your instructor should provide a list of flight school materials to buy, but we know you are eager to prepare, so today we’re giving you a head start with our pilot shop, stocked with items every student pilot needs.

 Ready to get inspired?
 Here you go: